PatrickFreyy/PlanIt/docs/srs.md

 ### 3.1 Functionality
 This section will explain the different use cases, you could see in the Use Case Diagram, and their functionality.
 Until December we plan to implement:
+Markup : * Calender with different views
+          * Appointments
+	  * Add/remove
+	  * Warning, if there is no break
+	  * Allow to add description to the appointment
+	  * Implement categories

 •	Calender with different views
 •	Appointments
 o	Add/remove